- Anger is a natural emotion that can sometimes make you feel uncomfortable or even out of control. Anger is something you can learn to control!

 Here are some helpful ideas:

 - Take responsibility for your actions.
 You actually have the power to decide how you will behave in certain situations ahead of time if you find a way to "keep a cool head".
+The simple trick of 'counting to 10' before reacting can be very helpful in keeping your cool.

 - Think about the consequences of your behavior.
 Realize that how you behave affects not only you but also those you love and others around you.

 - Pay attention to how your body feels when you are angry.
 Sometimes people are first aware of experiencing anger through their bodies rather than their thoughts or feelings.
-When you notice your body beginning to react, it's time to slow down and identify the feeing before reacting.
+When you notice your body beginning to react, it's time to slow down and identify the feeling before reacting.

 You may feel anxious when you first try to take control of your temper.
 This is normal.
 Take time beforehand to plan ways to handle these feelings.
 The earlier you notice yourself becoming angry the more chance you have to stop your anger from getting out of control.